fdifrison/intergalacticGuidesForCoders/README.md

 # intergalacticGuidesForCoders

-Collection of manuals, relevant projects and reusable code.
+Collection of manuals, samples and reusable code.

 ## Directories Structure